insure logo

 Ellie Available Now

-Who should be listed on the new policy
+Who should be listed on a new car insurance policy after divorce?

 Each driver should be listed only on the policy for the vehicles they regularly drive.
 If you have teenage drivers, they should remain on the policy of the parent whose home they primarily live in or where their vehicle is garaged.